Paajarvi leads Senators to 6-2 win over slumping Maple Leafs

+OTTAWA, Ontario (AP) — After a week in which they lost three of four, the Toronto Maple Leafs know they need to turn things around with just 10 games remaining in the regular season.

-OTTAWA, Ontario (AP) — Magnus Paajarvi scored twice to lead the last-place Ottawa Senators to a 6-2 win over the slumping Toronto Maple Leafs on Saturday night.
+Magnus Paajarvi scored twice to lead the last-place Ottawa Senators to a 6-2 win over the slumping Maple Leafs on Saturday night.
+Toronto has dropped four points behind Boston for second place in the Atlantic Division.

+“A little adversity is not a bad thing,” Toronto defenseman Morgan Rielly said.
+“We believe in ourselves, we believe in the group, we believe in the structure and right now it’s just not going well for us.
+It’s important that we look at one another, we discuss what we can do better and get it fixed.”

 Cody Ceci, Brian Gibbons, Anthony Duclair and Oscar Lindberg also scored for Ottawa.
 Anders Nilsson made 35 saves.

+“We had four lines that all played good,” Senators interim coach Marc Crawford said.
+“Our leaders were really good.
+If you look at the guys that wear ‘A’s on the team, they were all terrific.”

-Morgan Rielly and John Tavares scored for the Maple Leafs, who have lost three of their past four games.
-Garret Sparks stopped 38 shots.
+Rielly and John Tavares scored for the Maple Leafs, and Garret Sparks stopped 38 shots.

+Sparks was clearly frustrated and feels some of his teammates need to step up.

+“We need more emotion,” Sparks said.
+“I’m an emotional player.
+I need more emotion.
+We need more emotion from everybody.
+We need people to get angry.
+We need people to step up and be mad and take it personally.”

 The Maple Leafs should have felt right at home at the Canadian Tire Centre with most of a season-high crowd of 18,607 cheering for them.